korsbakken/CTSM/README_NorSink_hires_inputdata.md

 that are set prior the `ncl` command.

-These commands will produce an output file named SCRIPgrid_NorwayRect_0.125x0.125_nomask_cYYMMDD.nc (with YYMMDD replaced by the current date) in the folder /tools/mkmapgrids/.
-On betzy, this file was then moved to /cluster/shared/noresm/inputdata/cicero_mods/share/scripgrids/.
+These commands will produce an output file named `SCRIPgrid_NorwayRect_0.125x0.125_nomask_cYYMMDD.nc` (with YYMMDD replaced by the current date) in the folder /tools/mkmapgrids/.

+**NB!** The commands above produce a SCRIP file without a land mask (or, more precisely, a land mask that is 1 for every grid cell) and no land fraction data.
+At the time of writing this (2025-10-27) it is not yet clear whether we need to add a land mask and/or land fraction, or whether this can be taken from the raw data files when generating the surface data set.

+### 2. Add new resolution and grid to config files

+On betzy, the SCRIP file produced in the previous step was moved from `${CTSMROOT}/tools/mkmapgrids/` to `/cluster/shared/noresm/inputdata/cicero_mods/share/scripgrids/`.